RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Experiments

 \section{Experiments}

-In this section, to show the superiority of the proposed RepGhost module and RepGhostNet, we evaluate the architecture on ImageNet 2012 classification benchmark\cite{deng2009imagenet}, MS COCO 2017 object detection and instance segmentation benchmarks\cite{lin2014microsoft} and make a fair comparison with other state-of-the-art light-weight CNNs.
-We also evaluate the latency of all models on an ARM-based mobile phone using tensor compute engine MNN\cite{alibaba2020mnn}.
+In this section, to show the superiority of the proposed RepGhostNet, we evaluate the architecture on ImageNet 2012 classification benchmark~\cite{deng2009imagenet}, MS COCO 2017 object detection and instance segmentation benchmarks~\cite{lin2014microsoft} and make a fair comparison with other SOTA light-weight CNNs.

-\textbf{Datasets.} ImageNet\cite{deng2009imagenet} has been a standard benchmark for visual models.
+\textbf{Datasets.} ImageNet has been a standard benchmark for visual models.
 It contains 1,000 classes with 1.28M training images and 50k validation images.
 We use all the training data and evaluate models on the validation images.
 Top-1 and Top-5 accuracy with single crop are reported.

-MS COCO dataset\cite{lin2014microsoft} is also a well-known benchmark for visual models.
-We train our models using COCO 2017 \(trainval35k\) split and evaluate on the \(minival\) split with 5K images, following settings in the open-source mmdetection\cite{chen2019mmdetection} library.
+MS COCO is also a well-known visual benchmark.
+We train our models using COCO 2017 $trainval35k$ split and evaluate on the $minival$ split with 5K images, following the open-source mmdetection~\cite{chen2019mmdetection} library.

-\textbf{Latency.} Tensor compute engine MNN\cite{alibaba2020mnn} is a light-weight framework for deep learning and provides efficient inference on mobile devices.
-So we use MNN to evaluate the latency of the models on an ARM-based mobile phone using single thread.
+\textbf{Latency.} Tensor compute engine MNN~\cite{alibaba2020mnn} is a light-weight framework for deep learning and provides efficient inference on mobile devices.
+So we use MNN to evaluate the latency of the models on the ARM-based mobile device using single thread.
 Batch size is set to 1 by default if not stated.
 Each model runs for 100 times and the latency is recorded as their average.
+Specifically, the used mobile device is \textbf{Xiaomi 5$\times$ with Qualcomm Snapdragon 625 processor}.
+More latency evaluations on other mobile devices will be provided in the Appendix~\ref{sec:more-latency-eval}, including 3 more Android devices with different computational resources and an iPhone12.